valohai/docs/source/executions/logs/index.rst

 After your execution has finished, you can download the full log from the web user interface.
 Before that, you will be able to inspect last 2000 lines of logs.

-If you wish to create visualizations, you can either:

-1. render them as part of the execution and save them to ``/valohai/outputs`` to be uploaded
-2. use our :doc:`metadata </core-concepts/metadata>` system to render interactive graphs on the web interface